dobairoland/ZyEHW/README.md

 ## Installing and using ZyEHW

-We recommend to follow the instructions in `README.md` file of each folder.
-The best way is visiting the folders and reading the instructions in the following order.
+We recommend to follow the instructions in the `README.md` files (each folder has one).
+The best way to learn ZyEHW is visiting the folders and reading the instructions in the following order.

-1. Folder `hw` contains instructions and the source for generating the hardware configuration, i.e. the configuration bit stream for the programmable logic of Zynq-7000 AP SoC.
+1. Folder `hw` contains instructions and the source code for generating the hardware configuration, i.e. the configuration bit stream for the programmable logic of Zynq-7000 AP SoC.